 The conversion tables convert a pupils raw score in each of their SATs papers to the infamous scaled score.
 This year’s tables were released alongside the 2018 KS2 SATS results.

 From these tables, we can see that the raw score needed to gain a scaled score of 100 (i.e the expected standard) for Maths in 2018 is 61.
 This compares to 57 in 2017 and 60 in 2016.

 This means that children only need to gain an overall percentage of 55.4% across all three papers to be judged at working at the expected standard in Maths at KS2.

-We've analysed the the 2018 Maths SATs papers to provide you with one simple PDF to hand out to staff
+Here's the analysis of the the 2018 Maths SATs papers in one simple PDF to hand out to staff

 What trends can we identify from the KS2 SATS results data in 2018?

 We are now in the third year of the ‘new style’ KS2 national assessments, so what trends are emerging?